quicksilver/manual/docs/introduction.md

 ## Activating Quicksilver

-OS X uses the term activate to mean switching to an application (starting it if necessary).
+macOS uses the term activate to mean switching to an application (starting it if necessary).
 In fact there's a Quicksilver action called Activate that does just that.
 The menu bar show the menus of the active application.
 But Quicksilver runs in the background and unless it's Preferences are open, it's not the active application (it's menu isn't in the menu bar).
 Activating Quicksilver, that is making it ready to use, is typically done by using the keyboard shortcut (by default <kbd>⌃</kbd><kbd>space</kbd>) to bring up the command window.
 The first pane is selected and ready to find something in the Catalog via typing.

 ## Selecting Items